DucPhamNgoc08/CodeVisualizer/README.md

 **Usage:**
 - Right-click on a folder in the Explorer → "Visualize Codebase Flow"
-- Or use Command Palette: "CodeVisualizer: Visualize Codebase Flow"
+- Or use Command Palette: "Visualize Codebase Flow"

 ### Customization